 The intent of a certification program is to evaluate the knowledge and skills of professionals seeking a credential to ensure a desired level of competence.
 For certification exams to serve their intended goal, the exam must assess the performance that the specific job requires.
 A number of widely recognized organizations have established guidelines and standards for how certification exams should be developed.

-The Academy’s programs are accredited by the National Commission for Certifying Agencies (NCCA), which sets internationally recognized standards for the development and operation of certification programs.
+The Academy’s CCRC, CCRA, and CPI programs are accredited by the National Commission for Certifying Agencies (NCCA), which sets internationally recognized standards for the development and operation of certification programs.
 The standards assure that a program is valid, reflects current practice, and treats candidates fairly and are based on the established processes for developing certification exams.

 The development of Certification examinations begins with a Job Analysis, which conducts research into the actual work done by various individuals to create a definitive description of the tasks required to perform a job role and the knowledge needed in order to complete those tasks.
 A Job Analysis is conducted via a survey and is typically conducted every five to seven years to assure the exam is testing current practice in a job role.

-In 2010, the Academy updated its CRA, CRC and PI Job Analyses with a survey sent to thousands of clinical research professionals, 3,636 of whom responded.
+In 2019, the Academy updated its CRA, CRC and PI Job Analyses with a survey sent to thousands of clinical research professionals.
 The results of the survey identified for the Academy what to include on the Detailed Content Outlines (DCOs) for each job role.
 Each role has a different DCO that reflects those task and knowledge statements that the majority of CRAs, CRCs, and PIs respectively said were essential to their job role.
 The results of the job analysis also dictate how much of each topic is covered; those tasks performed more frequently or deemed most critical are tested more heavily on the exam.
 Each designation has an outline that reflects the particular emphasis of their job role and function.
-The Academy will be updating its Job Analysis through a new survey in Spring 2015.
-New exams reflecting the results of those job analysis results took effect starting in 2020.
+New exams reflecting the results of the 2019 job analysis results took effect starting in 2020.
 A Job Analysis was conducted for the ACRP-CP exam, which launched in 2017.